XMPro/public-docs-pages/docs/resources/faqs/external-content/youtube/2012/is-agile-business-the-new-normal.md

 expect things to change quickly we

-expect to next Dharma that that is

-update on on Facebook that my iphone app

-will automatically pick up

-have to worry about it so we can change

-our minds often we can and and that's

-got a profound impact on on on the way

-that we that we work so once again and I

-keep going back to this but really if

-you take those 12 principles in you and

-you just apply the business side of it

-you can see how this impact the way that

-we were the way that we work so based on

-that agile work is the new normal we

-don't work the way that we that we used

-to work we expect that we will be

-experimenting we expect that we will be

-changing our mind so we have come up

-with a agile work approach which we see

-as the new normal so in the last place

-it's going to quickly talk around the

-tools that we need to manage this so

-I've given you how business have changed

-and how the work that we've done have

-changed so they might the the only thing

-that now still needs to that reminds

-that needs to change is the actual tools

-because the old tools done working you

-know the old way that we've done things

-don't work anymore with this whole agile

-business approach and once again i just

-want to remind you it's not too agile

-software methodology even that's a great

-it's a great analogy around what has

-happened in business but this is really

-these are business tools that we use

-anything from your bi tools to do to

-your beep m tools or whatever the case

-might be how many of you are still in

-the water in the water full mode the

-workflow style this is the more

-structure or unstructured object

-orientation or agile style so you know

-only twenty percent of businesses can

-actually survive on the on the on the

-only twenty percent of processes in a

-saloon sort of inside of organization

-will survive on your old tools the

-others need new tools and if you're not

-going to provide it it'll second second

-bin there so just quickly going back to

-what we want to achieve we want

-continuous improvement we want

-intelligent experimentation you want

-designed by doing and one to change our

-minds often so how do we do that

-well with X in private for example we

-give you the ability to create this

-dynamic interrupt driven processes you

-don't have to draw the flow people who

-can can sequence these at runtime for

-example so we've got inside as a feature

-we can do unstructured process

-configuration this is not a run-through

-of all the features that we have an X

-Emperor it is a very comprehensive big

-application and it does a lot of things

-Ivan I'm not even scratching the surface

-on on most of the functionality I'd

-sooner I just want to highlight the fact

-that if you're going to use agile BPM

-methodology and by getting things are

-quickly getting a lot of collaborative

-design and eczema is unstructured

-process configuration allows you to do

-that so in the same breath if you want

-to do dynamic allocation of logic

-instead of writing a lot of code and

-that sort of thing you can use our new

-dynamic allocation logic which is part

-of of X and pro as well if we look at

-intelligent experimentation you need

-versions of processes you want to split

-a stand against each other so X and

-price version management handles a lot

-of what you need to sir and then lastly

-just as a as a as an agile
+expect next time uh that uh that there's

+update on uh on Facebook that my um

+iPhone app will automatically pick it up

+um I don't have to worry about it so we

+can change our minds often we can um and

+that's got a profound impact on on on

+the way that we that we work so once

+again and I keep going back to this um

+but really if you take those 12

+principles and and you just apply the

+business side of it you can see how this

+impact the way that we uh the way that

+we work

+um So based on that agile work is The

+New Normal we don't work the way that we

+that we used to work we expect uh that

+we will be experimenting we expect that

+we'll be changing our mind so we've we

+we we we have come up with a agile work

+approach which we see as The New Normal

+so in the last place I'm just going to

+quickly talk around the tools that we

+need to manage this so I've I've given

+you um how business have changed and how

+the work that we've done have changed so

+they the the only thing that now still

+needs to that remains that needs to

+change is the actual tools because the

+old tools don't work anymore the old way

+that we've done things um don't work

+anymore with this whole agile business

+approach and once again I just want to

+remind you it's not agile software

+methodology even though it's a great

+it's it's a great analogy around what

+has happened in business but this is

+really these are business tools that we

+use anything from your bi tools to um to

+to your BPM tools or whatever the case

+might be um how many of you are still in

+the water in the waterfall mode the

+workflow style um versus the more struct

+or unstructured uh um object orientation

+or agile uh style so um you know only

+20% of businesses can actually survive

+on the on the

+um uh on the sorry only 20% of processes

+in sort of inside of organization will

+survive on your old tools the others

+need new tools and if you're not going

+to provide it it will circum circumvent

+that so just quickly going back to what

+we want to achieve we want continuous

+Improvement we want intelligent

+experimentation we want designed by

+doing and want to change our minds often

+so how do we do that um well with XM Pro

+for example we give you the ability to

+create this Dynamic interrupt driven

+processes you don't have to draw the

+flow people can can sequence these at

+runtime for example so we've got inside

+as a feature we can do unstructured

+process configuration this is not a runr

+through of all the the features that we

+have in exm Pro it is a very

+comprehensive big uh application and it

+does a whole lot of things I've I'm I'm

+not not even scratching the surface on

+on on most of the functionality I just

+want to I just want to highlight the

+fact that if if you're going to use

+agile BPM methodology um by getting

+things out quickly getting a lot of

+collaborative design um XM proos

+unstructured process configuration

+allows you to do that so in the same

+breath if you want to do Dynamic

+allocation of logic instead of writing a

+lot of code and that sort of thing you

+can use our new Dynamic allocation logic

+which is part of of XM Pro as well if we

+look at intelligent experimentation you

+need versions of processes you want to

+split test them against each other so X

+and PR version management handles a lot

+of um what you need there so um and then

+lastly just as a as a as a agile

 implementation methodology if you if

 you're going to use agile in your

-business and you make your business bend
+business and you you going to make your

-over backwards to accommodate the
+business bend over backwards to

-changes that you have in your
+accommodate the changes that that you

-organization the next improv allows you
+have in your organization the XM Pro

-to do that it allows you to do to get
+allows you to do that it allows you to

-processes out quickly and it allows you
+to do to get processes out quickly it

-to do integration to external
+allows you to do integration to external

-applications quickly it allows you to to
+applications quickly it allows you to um

-change what the way I process work and
+to change the way a process work and

 test it against another process quickly

-it is ideal tool if you looking at a at
+it is an Ideal tool if you're looking at

-a agile approach to fit your agile
+a at a agile approach to fit your agile

 business and our whole dynamic BPM

 platform is really built around and we

-are daily suited to organizations that
+ideally suited to uh organizations that

 that instead of wanting to get a whole

-group of business process reengineering
+um um group of business process

+re-engineering Consultants there are
-consultants they are looking to to speak

-enough get it out tested improve it and
+looking to to spec enough get it out

-look at the Intel
+test it improve it and look at the

-experimentation I'd love to them so
+intelligent experimentation I just love

-you'll find that intelligent tools will
+the term so you'll find that intelligent

-be the new normal I say is the new
+tools will be the new normal I say is

-normal yes it is here right now a lot of
+The New Normal um yes it is here right

-companies haven't caught on to that yet
+now a lot of companies haven't caught on

-but agile tools will be the new normal
+to that yet but agile tools will be the

-you're not going to be back in the
+new normal you're not going to be back

+in the workflow days um workflow is only

-workflow day's work flies only a very
+a very small component of

-small component of it so thank you very
+it so thank you very much thank you for

-much thank you for joining us on this if
+joining us on this if you want to see a

-you want to see a lot more on how you
+lot more around how we can actually in

-can actually in terms of the BPM agile
+terms of the BPM agile methodology um

-methodology and free to discuss it with
+free to discuss it with ourselves or one

-the south or one of our partners and we
+of our partners and we can also give you

-can also give you a full demonstration
+a full demonstration of what XM Pro

-of what X and pro is we'd love to talk
+is we'd love to talk to you about um uh

-to you about your agile or how your
+your agile or how your business can be

-business can be more agile going going
+more agile going into the future and uh

-into the future and thank you very much
+thank you very much appreciate your time

-appreciate your time and listening to me
+listening to me
 </details>